 They specialize in fish sandwiches on the grill and it is amazing!
 I loved my grilled salmon sandwich with crusty, chewy bread, and paired with a warm bowl of clam chowder.
 I can’t wait to get back to Seattle and have more of it.
 It was SO good.

 Then you’ll want to snag some dessert.
-Cobb’s Popcorn has tasty caramel corn, and mini donuts at Daily Dozen Donuts is sure to please.
+Cobb’s Popcorn has tasty caramel corn, and mini donuts at Daily Dozen Doughnut Company are sure to please.